gokcinar/academic-kickstart/content/publication/2016_UoI/index.md

 publication_types: ["0"]

 # Publication name and optional abbreviated publication name.
-publication: "EPSC-DPS Joint Meeting 2011"
+publication: "EGU General Assembly 2016, held 17-22 April, 2016 in Vienna Austria, id.
+EPSC2016-9340"
 publication_short: ""

-abstract: "When Cassini passes through Saturn's inner magnetosphere, the Radio and Plasma Wave Science (RPWS) instrument occasionally observes a series of whistler mode emissions that each rise in frequency over a period of five to ten minutes and repeat every five to ten minutes.
-These waves are present in the RPWS data set from 2005 through the present date and are observed over a large range of planocentric distances and latitudes.
-These waves are strongly correlated with the rotating density asymmetry inside of ~5 RS, but do not appear to be correlated with the spacecraft's position relative to Enceladus.
-We estimate that the source electrons would have energies greater than about 1 keV, much higher than the eV thermal electron temperature.
-Lastly, RPWS observes these waves between 5 and 10% of the time spent inside of ~5 RS.
-We discuss possible sources of these azimuthally-asymmetric and time-variable electrons and consider consequences of their presence in inner-magnetospheric dynamics."
+abstract: "The Cassini Radio and Plasma Wave Science (RPWS) instrument often detects at Saturn a series of quasi-periodic (QP) whistler mode emissions that rise in frequency and repeat every few to about ten minutes.
+These QP emissions are detected about 5% of the time when Cassini is within ~5.5 Rs of Saturn and are primarily observed near the magnetic equator.
+They are usually detected in the frequency range of about 1 to 3 kHz, and appear to be related to electrons with energies of a few keV.
+Their spectral characteristics are very similar to the quasi-periodic whistler mode emissions detected in Earth's magnetosphere.
+However, it is unclear if the same type of source generation can explain the Earth and Saturn QP emissions."

 # Summary.
 An optional shortened abstract.
 summary: ""